JoniKuukasjarvi/BikeUsageHistory/README.md

 This application was created as a pre-assignment for Solita academy.
-This application uses mySQL database, which I was not able to host anywhere.
-Meaning that if you want to use this create your own database, please.
+This application uses mySQL database.

 installation guide: